vlvagerviwager/protect-your-privacy/README.md

 What | Where | Why
 --- | --- | ---
-DuckDuckGo | https://duckduckgo.com/ | The search engine that doesn’t track you.
-- PGP - Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication. http://philzimmermann.com/EN/findpgp/
+PGP | http://philzimmermann.com/EN/findpgp/ | Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.

 ### Enterprise privacy platform